iszczesniak/taw/elegance1.md

 ## Balanced coordination

-Coordination joins (usually two) grammatical units (a word, phrase, clause) of the same type (verb, subject, object, adjective, main clause, relative clause) with a conjunction.
-Coordination can be as simple as "black and white", or more elaborate, as in here, of two relative clauses:
+Coordination joins (usually two) grammatical units (a word, phrase, clause) of the same type (verb, subject, object, adjective, clause) with a conjunction.
+Coordination can be as simple as "black and white", or more elaborate, as in here, of two clauses:

 > It's no coincidence that we **start** a sentence with ***the old and
 > known information***, and **end** with ***the new and unfamiliar***.